SMArham/ToDo-list/README.md

 ## Visit

-You can view the live demo of the real-time to-do list here: [Real-Time Firebase To-Do List](https://to-do-list-seven-chi-47.vercel.app/)
+You can view the live demo of the to-do list app here: [To-Do List App](https://to-do-list-seven-chi-47.vercel.app/)

 ## Features